swork/mcaux-ct/index.md

 such a trivial task I've been referring to it as an Art Project, elevating it to a stature that can more easily be defended against judgements about my priorities.
-The strawberry patch will always need weeding so I just have to jack these silly self-satisfaction efforts in where I can.
+The strawberry patch will always need weeding so I just have to force these silly self-satisfaction efforts in where I can.
 Nomenclature matters.